ecreager/ecreager.github.io/_pages/about.md

 Meanwhile, I am very interested in analyzing the broader implications of using machine learning to automate decisions, especially the tendency of this process to codify and compound existing social inequities.

-Outside of work, I enjoy birdwatching around the Greater Toronto Area, where I've seen ~120 species.
-Also, I am a guitarist in the [Adam Solmon Band](https://www.adamsolomonlive.ca/).